savonet/book/audio.md

 ----------  ----------------------  --------------------
 JSON        `{"f": 1, "b": 4}`      `{"x": 1, "y": "a"}`

-The default output of `json_of` is designed to be pleasant to read for humans.
+The default output of `json.stringify` is designed to be pleasant to read for humans.
 If you want to have a small representation (without useless spaces and newlines), you can pass the argument `compact=true` to the function.

-Conversely, JSON values can be converted to Liquidsoap using the `of_json` function whose type is
+Conversely, JSON values can be converted to Liquidsoap using the `json.parse` function whose type is

 ```